Nutrient Neutrality Statements & Assessments

 • Budget for offset trading or mitigation (only in Somerset and Solent as of 2022).

-An assessment of the nutrient budget will be assessed in four stages, in line with the national guidance, resulting in a total nutrient load requiring offset.
+The nutrient budget will be assessed in four stages, in line with national guidance, resulting in a total nutrient load requiring offset.

 Calculation of Nutrient Budget